samblam/AIO/README.md

 It is a web portal designed to ease the amount of emails being sent back and forth between AIOs and Professors.

 # Functional Testing
-Contains all the automated functional test scripts for the AIO-automate
+Contains all the automated functional test scripts for the AIO-automate.
+Uses splinter and pytest-bdd libraries in python.
 ## Requirements
 - python 2.7
 - virtualenv and virtualenvwrapper
-- pip-tools
+- pip-tools (this will install all the requirements for you)

 ## How to set up dev environment for functional testing
 **Note: make sure you're in virtualenv when working on python**